Why donate?

 If you’d like support in this process, contact us and we’re happy to help you make an action plan to determine questions and next steps. - Can I donate to a specific program?
 Show Answer Yes!
 And it would be greatly appreciated.

-Sometimes agencies or individuals who make donations over $5,000, will designate those funds for a specific program, project, or need.
+Agencies or individuals who contribute gifts greater than or equal to $20,000, are welcome to designate those funds for a specific program, project, or need.

-At this time, targeted donations can be made to:
+At this time, donations can be directed to the following funds and programs:

-- or one of it's Regional SubPrograms (WA, CA, CO, MD, OR, NY, MN, or VA) - Can I make the Bridge Back Project a beneficiary in my will?
+Financial Aid Program - helps directly fund FCS treatment costs for our clients (in WA, CA, MD, OR, NY, MN, and VA) and the administrative costs of running the progam - Can I make the Bridge Back Project a beneficiary in my will?
 Show Answer Yes.
 You can include the Bridge Back Project as part of your enduring legacy.
 When you include The Bridge Back Project in your will, you are contributing towards the sustainability of our services and a future where people impacted by trauma can get life changing, and sometimes even life-saving, care.
 If you dream of making an impact that helps individuals, their families, and their communities regain access to fulfilling, meaningful lives for decades to come, consider including the Bridge Back Project as part of your legacy.

 To include the Bridge Back Project as a beneficiary in your will, please contact us through our contact form and someone from our team with reach out to go over your questions, goals, and next steps. - What if I want to help the Bridge Back Project grow but giving financially isn’t in my budget right now?
 Show Answer

-We get it.
-While donating is one of the most impactful ways to support our work, we believe that there are many other contributions our amazing community can give to help us grow.
-When we need volunteers to help at fundraisers, table at outreach events, or speak to prospective participants, we email our contact list.
+We totally understand.
+While donating is one of the most impactful ways to support our work, we believe that there are many other contributions our amazing community can get involved to help us succeed.
+When we need volunteers to help at fundraisers and outreach events, or speak to prospective participants, we email our contact list.
 Click here to subscribe and join our community of alumni, volunteers, and donors.

 Another highly impactful way to help us is to share your story and spread the word.
 You can do this simply by sharing with your community.
 OR if you feel comfortable, we would love to interview you about your experience and include it on our Youtube channel to educate more people about what Fascial Counterstrain could do for them.
 Send us a message to let us know your willing and someone on our team can answer your questions and coordinate with you to set up a time to chat.